Migratory Birds Hunting Regulations, 2015–2016: Prince Edward Island

 Sackville, New Brunswick E4L 1G6

 You are required to possess a valid federal Migratory Game Bird Hunting Permit with a Canadian Wildlife Habitat Conservation Stamp to hunt migratory birds in Canada.
 This permit and stamp are valid in all provinces and territories.
 Most provinces and territories have additional licence requirements for hunting migratory birds and/or to carry firearms.
-To know what you require, and if there are further restrictions for hunting migratory birds (such as minimum required distances from residences and businesses), please verify the applicable regulations for the province/territory where you will be hunting.
+To know what you require, and if there are further restrictions for hunting migratory birds, please verify the applicable regulations for the province/territory where you will be hunting.
 Note that all required permits and licences must be in your possession while you are hunting.

 Consultation Process and Migratory Birds Regulatory Reports

 The hunting provisions of the Migratory Birds Regulations are reviewed by Environment Canada, with input from the provinces and territories, as well as a range of other interested stakeholders.
 Environment Canada has developed a consultation process for establishing hunting regulations for migratory birds, and publishes the Migratory Birds Regulatory Report Series that can be found on the Environment Canada website.

 Waterfowler Heritage Day provides young hunters under the age of majority (12 to 17 years) with the opportunity to practise hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment.
 Licensed adult hunters who serve as mentors have an opportunity to pass on their considerable skills and knowledge by offering guidance and advice to younger hunters.
 The following rules are in effect:

 - to participate, young hunters under the age of majority do not require the federal Migratory Game Bird Hunting Permit;

 - young participants must comply with all existing safety and licensing requirements found in the Firearms Act and provincial hunting regulations;